ryandamour/sigmalint/README.md

 ## Description

-sigmalint is a command line interface for validating Sigma rules against the Sigma schema.
+sigmalint is a command line interface for validating and enriching Sigma rules against the Sigma schema.

 The available arguments are:
 * `--sigmainput` - Path to a directory that comtains Sigma files or to a single Sigma file.
 * `--directory` - Flag for if sigmainput is a directory
 * `--method` - The schema validator that you wish to use (Default: rx)
+* `--mitre` - Enrich Sigma file with MITRE content based off of any MITRE references in `tags`

 The available methods are:
 * `rx` - uses PyRx and the Rx schema from the Sigma repo